hinson0/task-board/README.md

 by the way this is only server codes.u can get pcweb codes from [here](https://github.com/hinson0/task-board-pcweb "here")

-# Todo #
-- webapp
-- bug tracking
-- send a tip by email when task is updated, including 'ToDo' drag to 'Doing', 'Doing' drag to 'Done' just like 'Task[some task description...] has been completed by Lucy。You will receive this tip because you are the author of task.'

 # More #
 - u can get more information from [oschina.net](http://www.oschina.net/p/task-board "oschina.net"), [cnodejs.org](https://cnodejs.org/topic/55a3b5623ecc81b621bba776 "cnodejs.org")